This node is the default scheduler that executes work items on your local machine. This node also runs its scheduled work items in parallel.

 When on, only one single work item is executed at a time.

 Slots Per Work Item

-The number of Slots consumed by each work item.
-This work item will only be run by the scheduler if at least this number of Slots are available.
-The total number of Slots available to the scheduler is specified by Total Slots.
+When on, sets the number of slots consumed by each work item.
+Work items are only run by the scheduler if at least this number of slots are available.

 Handle All Non Zero

 When off, lets you specify a particular exit code with the Exit Code field.
 All other non-zero exit codes are regarded as failures.

 Specifies the exit code that is handled by the On Task Failure parameter setting.
 All other non-zero exit codes are treated as failures.